luser-dr00g/inca/README2.md

 The `x` function takes a string, prints a blank line, then the string, then executes the string and prints the result.
 It combines the blank-line and string into one object but sequences the printing and execution using the dummy-lambda described here.

+Aha!
+According to *Anatomy of Lisp*, this is a well-known technique for implementing *prog2* with a lambda for sequencing.